puzpuzpuz/questdb.io/docs/reference/api/ilp/overview.md

 ### Error handling

-QuestDB will always log any ILP errors in its
+QuestDB will always log any InfluxDB Line Protocol errors in its [server logs](/docs/concept/root-directory-structure/#log-directory).
-[server logs](/docs/concept/root-directory-structure/#log-directory).

 It is recommended that sending applications reuse TCP connections.
 If QuestDB